 Social Network Analysis

-5 ECTS · UEF & visiting students
+5 ECTS · UEF & exchange students (students doing a PhD in Finland too)

 Overview